metadatacenter/cedar-docker-build/cedar-mongo/README.md

 ## Run it the first time

-You need to set the evironment variables first.
+**Remark:**You need to set the evironment variables first!
 Please see the README in the parent folder for details.

+Execute the following command

 ````
 docker run -d \